microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/authenticationstrengths-overview.md

 For example, an administrator can require users to authenticate using phishing-resistant authentication methods before they can access a sensitive resource.
 The administrator can also allow users to authenticate using less-secure multifactor authentication (MFA) combinations, such as password and SMS, for them to access non-sensitive applications.

-This article introduces the Microsoft Graph APIs that allow administrators to programmatically enforce authentication strengths.
+This article introduces the Microsoft Graph APIs that allow administrators to programmatically manage authentication strengths.

 ## Authentication strength policies